-The WPTT agreed to adopt the stock status in 2009 as the best indicator of current stock status.
-The 2010 year was discounted due to uncertainty associated with the catch estimates for some fisheries in the most recent year, the lower precision of the Japanese longline CPUE indices for region 2 in 2010 and imprecise estimates of the recruitment for the most recent year (2010).
+The WPTT14 agreed to adopt the stock status in 2010 as the best indicator of current stock status.
+The most recent year (2011) year was discounted due to the lack of CPUE indices for the region 1 and 2 fisheries in the last year (2011), uncertainty associated with the catch estimates for some fisheries in the most recent year, and imprecise estimates of the recruitment for the most recent year.